 Direct Current Voltage Gradient (DCVG) Surveys

 Direct current voltage gradient surveys are also an effective way to measure the quality of your pipeline’s protective coating.
 The difference between ACVG and DCVG surveys is that DCVG surveys utilize a direct current signal instead of an alternating one.

-The direct current signal is applied to the pipeline, creating a voltage gradient in the soil above

-	the pipeline.
-A voltage gradient will appear due to current pickup and discharge throughout the

-	pipeline system, measured between calibrated reference electrodes on both sides of the survey space.
+The direct current signal is applied to the pipeline, creating a voltage gradient in the soil above the pipeline.
+A voltage gradient will appear due to current pickup and discharge throughout the pipeline system, measured between calibrated reference electrodes on both sides of the survey space.

-	Dreiym Engineering is an expansive electrical engineering consulting company that specializes in a

-	variety of electrical, corrosion, and forensic services.
-We offer both ACVG and DCVG surveys to help

-	protect the safety and wellbeing of your employees, your infrastructure, and your brand’s

-	reputation.
-Without proper structure assessment, you’re much more likely to overlook red flags in

-	your pipeline system.
-Avoid harming employees and exacerbating building issues by contacting us for

-	a meticulous ACVG or DCVG survey today.
+Dreiym Engineering is an electrical engineering consulting company that specializes in a variety of electrical, corrosion, and forensic services.
+We offer both ACVG and DCVG surveys to help protect the safety and well-being of your employees, your infrastructure, and your brand’s reputation.
+Without proper structure assessment, you’re much more likely to overlook red flags in your pipeline system.
+Avoid harming employees and exacerbating building issues by contacting us for a meticulous ACVG or DCVG survey today.